-When it comes to skin health for teens, supplementing with a multivitamin will not address that particular issue unless your teen is deficient in vitamin A, which is highly unlikely.
+When it comes to skin health, supplementing with a multivitamin will not address that particular issue unless your teen is deficient in vitamin A, which is highly unlikely.

 There must be some pros and cons to taking multivitamins, right?
 Let’s take a look.